segmentio/segment-docs/src/connections/storage/catalog/snowflake/index.md

 ### Key pair authentication

-Segment recommends that you authenticate with your Snowflake warehouse using key-pair authentication.
+Segment recommends that you authenticate with your Snowflake warehouse using an encrypted key pair.
 Key-pair authentication uses PKCS#8 private keys, which are typically exchanged in the PEM base64-encoded format.

 Although you can create up to two keys in Snowflake, Segment only supports authenticating with one key at a time.
 To change the key that is in Segment, return to your Snowflake destination's settings and upload a new key in the **Private Key** field.